 The Local activity view shares with the Network activity and the Web activity views the same mechanism for collapsing and expanding objects in the column diagram.
 When a column contains many objects, the Finder collapses them into groups.
 You distinguish collapsed objects from single objects by the small plus sign that shows on the icon of the collapsed objects.
 To expand a group of collapsed objects, click the plus sign.
 If a dotted line appears between expanded objects, that means that they share common traits and they are suitable for collapsing.
 Click the dotted line and the objects linked by the line will collapse.
 Alternatively, right-click on an object and select Collapse or Expand.
-The right-clicking option allows you to force a collapse of objects even when no dotted line links them.
-As a special case, binary objects can collapse into executables and applications and be displayed as such in the column dedicated to binaries.
+The right-clicking option allows you to force a collapse of objects can collapse into executables and applications and be displayed as such in the column dedicated to binaries.
 A collapsed group of devices that displays an additional star on the icon denotes that all members of the group belong to a single entity, which is a special kind of category.